-Niger/Niamey Institut National de la Statistique (National Institute of Statistics) and The Bill & Melinda Gates Institute for Population and Reproductive Health at The Johns Hopkins Bloomberg School of Public Health.
-Performance Monitoring and Accountability 2020 (PMA2020) Household and Female Survey Round 4, PMA2016/Niger-R4-HQFQ.
+Niger/Niamey Institut National de la Statistique (National Institute of Statistics); and the Bill & Melinda Gates Institute for Population and Reproductive Health at the Johns Hopkins Bloomberg School of Public Health.
+Performance Monitoring and Accountability 2020 (PMA2020) Niger Round 4: Household and Female Survey (Version 2.0), PMA2017/NE-R4-HQFQ.
 2017.
 Niamey, Niger and Baltimore, Maryland, USA. https://doi.org/10.34976/kbnp-se89

 Niger (National) Round 4 Household and Female (HQFQ) survey used a two-stage cluster design with Niamey, urban areas outside of Niamey, and rural areas as the strata.
 A total of 84 enumeration areas (EAs) (51 outside of and 33 within Niamey) were selected, using probability proportional to size, from a sampling frame provide by the Fourth General Census of Population and Housing, conducted by Niger’s National Statistics Institute in 2012.
 During data collection, one EA was inaccessible due to extreme weather and was excluded from the sample, resulting in a total of 83 EAs in the sample.
 Each EA was listed and mapped; 35 households were randomly selected.
 Occupants in selected households were enumerated and eligible females of reproductive age (15-49) were contacted and consented for interview.
 Data collection was conducted between May and September 2017.
 The final sample size included 2,784 complete household interviews and 3,034 complete female interviews.